gnscteamcom/ludvig-pedMenu/README.md

 - PedMenu opened with command: /OpenPedMenu
 - PedMenu actions for admins only: /PedActions (hex-id to accept)
 - Select citizen wear or a random ped, that you can write.
+- Everyone's permissions disappear at restart. = No SQL :)

 # Requirements